kamranmuazzam/uloom/documents/obGyn/obs/gdm.typ

 #high-yield
 - Applies regardless of whether insulin or diet control is used, or if the condition persists after pregnancy.
 - Caused by insulin resistance due to placental hormones (hPL, estrogen, progesterone, cortisol).
+- Women who had diabetes before pregnancy are termed as *pregestational diabetes*, or "primigravida at 37 weeks with DM"

 == Risk Factors
 #viva